Reef Team Survey Form and Instructions

 Position Readings

-If you are using a LORAN C unit, record the TDs from the LORAN unit.
-If using GPS, record GPS Lat and Long in hundreds or thousands of a minute.Take a position reading when drop the anchor and if possible take another reading before you pull the anchor.
-Before you submit the report please compare these readings to those in the Port Authority pamphlet.
+Record the GPS latitude and longitude (L/L) in hundreds or thousands of a minute.
+Take a position reading when you drop the anchor and, if possible, take another reading before you pull the anchor.
+Before you submit the report, please compare these readings to those in the Port Authority pamphlet.
 It is usually better not to rely on recalling the coordinates from the memory of your unit.
-Record only non-calculated L/L or TDs.
+Record only non-calculated L/Ls.
 You should be using the WGS-84 Datum setting on your GPS unit.
-List the LORAN or GPS units used.
-Fly your dive flag just before you put divers in the water.
+List the GPS units used.

 Diver Data